Skip to main content

 1. Define the specific behavior, not the outcome.
 "Run 3 times per week for 20 minutes" is accountable.
 "Get in shape" is not.
 If your accountability partner can't verify whether you did it or not, the goal needs more specificity.

 3. Set a check-in cadence.
 Daily check-ins work for streak-based habits.
 Weekly is standard for project goals.
-Monthly is usually too long - too much can go wrong without correction.
+Monthly is usually too long, since too much can go wrong without correction.

 4. Define what "accountable" means.
 What does your partner or system do when you miss?
 A system without consequences is just tracking.
 Define the consequence in advance.